How much does a farm holiday cost?

 Affordable option (self-catering in Carinthia):

-Holiday apartment: €53 × 4 persons × 7 nights = €1,484
+Holiday apartment: 53 euros × 4 persons × 7 nights = 1,484 euros

-+ tourist tax (approx. €2 × 4 × 7) = €56
++ tourist tax (approx. 2 euros × 4 × 7) = 56 euros

-+ Food (self-purchased, approx. €400)
++ Food (self-purchased, approx. 400 euros)

-Total: approx. €1,940
+Total: approx. 1,940 euros

 Comfort option (half board in Salzburg):

-Accommodation with half board: €92 × 4 people × 7 nights = €2,576
+Accommodation with half board: 92 euros × 4 people × 7 nights = 2,576 euros

-+ Tourist tax = €56
+Tourist tax = 56 euros

-+ Lunch on the go (approx. €200)
++ Lunch on the go (approx. 200 euros)

-Total: approx. €2,830
+Total: approx. 2,830 euros

 Premium option (all-inclusive in the Allgäu region):

-Accommodation AI: €130 × 4 people × 7 nights = €3,640
+Accommodation all-inclusive: 130 euros × 4 people × 7 nights = 3,640 euros

-+ Tourist tax = €56
+Tourist tax = 56 euros

-+ Extras (excursions, etc. approx. €300)
++ Extras (excursions, etc. approx. 300 euros)

-Total: approx. €4,000
+Total: approx. 4,000 euros

 A family of four will pay between €1,500 and €4,000 for a week's farm holiday, depending on the region, board, and amenities.
-In self-catering holiday apartments, you can expect to pay around €1,500-€2,000 per week in more affordable regions like Carinthia or Franconia.
-With half-board in popular regions like Salzburg or South Tyrol, budget €2,500-€3,500.
-All-inclusive packages in premium regions cost between €3,500 and €4,500 per week for the whole family.
+In self-catering holiday apartments in more affordable regions like Carinthia or Franconia, you can expect to pay around €1,500 to €2,000 per week.
+With half-board in popular regions like Salzburg or South Tyrol, budget between €2,500 and €3,500.
+All-inclusive packages in premium regions range from €3,500 to €4,500 per week for the whole family.

 Farm holidays are usually cheaper than comparable hotels with similar amenities.
-A family room with half-board in a 3-star hotel costs an average of €120-160 per night, while on a farm you'll pay around €80-100 per night for half-board for a family.
+A family room with half-board in a 3-star hotel costs an average of €120 to €160 per night, while on a farm you'll pay around €80 to €100 per night for half-board for a family.
 Self-catering holiday apartments are particularly affordable.
-Plus, you get free access to animals, playgrounds, and nature, which you would pay extra for in a hotel.
-Hotels offer more service and a more impersonal atmosphere, while farms offer more authenticity and a greater connection with nature for your money.
+Plus, you get free access to animals, playgrounds, and nature, which you would have to pay extra for in a hotel.

-Breakfast costs an extra €10-15 per person per night, half-board €25-35, and all-inclusive €50-70 in addition to the basic accommodation price.
-Children pay reduced rates depending on their age: toddlers up to 3 years old often stay free, children aged 4-12 usually pay 50-70% of the adult price.
+Breakfast costs an extra €10 to €15 per person per night, half-board €25 to €35, and all-inclusive €50 to €70 in addition to the basic accommodation price.
+Children pay reduced rates depending on their age: infants up to 3 years old often stay free, children from 4 to 12 years old usually pay 50 to 70 percent of the adult price.
 Some farms offer package deals for families, which are cheaper than individual rates.
-Farm-fresh products from the farm shop, such as eggs, milk, sausage, or jam, usually cost less than in the supermarket and are of excellent quality.

-Organic farms are usually 10-20% more expensive than conventional farms.
+Organic farms are usually 10 to 20 percent more expensive than conventional farms.
 The accommodation itself costs about the same, but meals with organic products cost more.
-An organic breakfast will set you back €15-18 instead of €10-12, and organic half-board €35-40 instead of €25-30.
+An organic breakfast will set you back 15 to 18 euros instead of 10 to 12 euros, and organic half-board 35 to 40 euros instead of 25 to 30 euros.
 In return, you get certified organic quality, often from the farm's own production.
-Many organic farms have their own cheese dairy, bakery, or butcher shop.
-The higher quality and sustainable farming practices justify the extra cost for many guests.
-Furthermore, organic farms are often particularly child-friendly and nature-oriented.

 Top-Hof Award: Best Value for Money